rozalina-toteva/test-framework-core/README.md

 5. Restore the NuGet packages and Build the solution.
 6. In Visual Studio, open the _Test Explorer_ window and run the tests.

-## Writing tests

->**Note**: When you have created additional dynamic content types, the provided tests aren't enough.
+>**NOTE**: When you have created additional dynamic content types, the provided tests aren't enough.
 You should develop tests that cover the extra functionality you've built in Sitefinity CMS.

 ## General guidelines